Arms Act, 1959: Open Carry

 Some restrictions may be in place to accommodate religious customs and beliefs.
 In these cases, specific groups may be able to carry knives according to their religious laws.
 For example, Nihang Sikhs can carry edged weapons and firearms after obtaining a license under the Arms Act and all Khalsa Sikhs are allowed to carry the kirpan in public.
 The Gurkha community is allowed to open carry khukris.
 However, there may be restrictions on the size of the kirpan that can be carried in public, and some states have specific laws against it.
 The Kodava community is allowed to carry swords and firearms without license only within the Kodagu district.
 In 2004 the Ananda Marga sect have been allowed to carry Trishulas (Trident) and knives in their religious processions.
 Shia Muslims are allowed to carry swords and knives but only during Muharram processions after obtaining permission from the respective local police department.

+Licensed firearm owners can carry their weapons as concealed carry in public places excluding gun free zones.
+Handguns has to be holstered while rifles can be carried in its case or appropriate covers.